mbaykara/log-forwarder/README.md

 This tool allows you to use as fluent-bit output plugin, it send logs to a centrol storage in raw format.
 Currently, it supports only Azure Blob Storage.

+## first gut issue
+1. Add new line for each appended data